AtomicSmash/remote-wp-backups/README.md

 ### How it works

-The script (on your backup server) will SSH into your live server zip
+The script (on your backup server) will SSH into your live server and zip up image and take a backup of the current database.

 [image of server layout]